(RADIO Vaticana IMAGE)

 During this important mass Anna and five other young people, each representing the continents of Europe, Asia, Africa, the United States, South America and Australia, were personally given a copy of documents from the Second Vatican Council by the Holy Father, Pope Benedict XVI.

-"To say this was an amazing experience would be an understatement," she writes in a long detailed email about what she describes as an unforgettable experience.
+understatement," she writes in a long detailed email about what she describes as

 "Sunday's Gospel contained the words: 'Jesus looked upon him (and) and loved him.
 He with full attention upon the rich young man, not out of politeness, but because He loved him.'
 And that was how I felt as I walked up the steps of St Peter's Basilica to meet the Pope.
 He did not look at me out of politeness or duty, but out of love for the Church, for young people everywhere and for me," she says.